cf73/humanity/content/collections/pages/home-page-photos.md

     content:
       -
         type: text
-        text: '(Conrad, Jacqueline, Kylie and Tony  --  fellow riders on Earth from three continents, determined to help foster a revolution of good intent.)'
+        text: '(Conrad, Jacqueline, Kylie and Tony  --  fellow riders on Earth from three continents, building a grassroots revolution of good intent.)'
 ---